SMAS Facelift Brisbane: When This Technique May Be Considered

 The SMAS — Superficial Musculoaponeurotic System — is a fibromuscular layer that sits beneath the skin and fat of the face.
 It is continuous with the platysma muscle in the neck, which is why facelift and neck lift procedures are often planned together: working on one layer allows concurrent access to the other.

 Modern facelift surgery uses this layer as the structural foundation of the operation.
 By tightening or repositioning the SMAS, the skin redrapes over the new position without excessive tension.
-This is why SMAS-based techniques produce more structural and longer-lasting change than the skin-only facelifts performed before the SMAS layer was anatomically understood.
+This is the technical reason SMAS-based techniques produce more structural and longer-lasting change than the skin-only facelifts performed before the SMAS layer was anatomically understood.

-Several SMAS variations exist — plication (folding and suturing), SMASectomy (partial removal of a strip of SMAS), high SMAS (dissection above the cheekbone arch to address the midface), and extended SMAS (wider dissection with partial release of retaining ligaments).
+Several SMAS variations exist — plication (folding and suturing), SMASectomy (partial removal of a strip of SMAS), High SMAS (dissection above the cheekbone arch to address the midface more directly), and extended SMAS (wider dissection with partial release of retaining ligaments).
 Each variation suits a different pattern of ageing and tissue quality.
 Selection is made during consultation based on individual anatomy.
 For the comprehensive technical breakdown of SMAS variations, see the SMAS Facelift main procedure page.

 Are You a Suitable Candidate?